 During his time in Europe, Lindbergh had visited Germany a few times per the request of American officials.
 They wanted him to judge Germany’s Luftwaffe for himself and report back on the country’s advancements in aviation technology.
 In his eyes, no power could defeat Germany’s air force – not even the United States.

 In 1938, Lindbergh accepted a medal from Hermann Göring, one of the Nazi Party’s most important officials, during a dinner at the American ambassador’s house.
 Just a few weeks later, the Nazis carried out an anti-Jewish pogrom, later called Kristallnacht.
-Many thought Lindbergh should have returned his medal after the pogrom, during which the Nazis sent tens of thousands of Jews to concentration camps, but he refused.
+Many thought Lindbergh should have returned his medal after the pogrom, but he refused.

 “If I were to return the German medal,” he said, “it seems to me that it would be an unnecessary insult.
 Even if war develops between us, I can see no gain in indulging in a spitting contest before that war begins.”